Civic Restaurants replace WW2 British Restaurants

 Civic Restaurant tickets

-It would seem that the token system of payment at British Restaurants was replaced with a ticket system in the Civic Restaurants.
+One difference between the earlier British Restaurants and Civic Restaurants would seem that the token system of payment at British Restaurants was replaced with a ticket system.
 Or was this a matter of where the restaurants were?
 If you know, please share.